 My first experience with a silverfish was in the shower where they’re commonly found.
-There I was, under the warmth of the spray, soaking in the mist and humidity while I gently soaped my soiled body.
-Oblivious to everything, I felt a sudden wriggling under the arch of my foot.
+There I was, under the warmth of the spray, soaking in the mist and humidity, oblivious to everything, I felt a sudden wriggling under the arch of my foot.
 So naturally, being an overweight hairy dude, I jumped, dropped my rag, and screamed like a little girl.
 Luckily, I was alone in the house, so no damage was done to my street cred.
 Unfortunately for the silverfish, however, he became silversquish and sailed away down the drain.
 These nasty little insects, known to entomologists as Lepisma saccharina, are even more primitive than the cockroach.
 Silverfish infestations are usually small and take quite awhile to grow.
 Once established ,though, they can make for stubborn house guests.
 This article will give you some hints on silverfish prevention, silverfish control, and silverfish extermination.

 Silverfish vs. Firebrat

 Commonly mistaken for the silverfish is the firebrat (Thermobia domestica).
 Though not the same species, proper identification can be difficult.
 Silverfish are solid silver while firebrats are mottled grayish orange and have more hair.
 Luckily for you, disposal methods are nearly identical.
 All of the advice given in this article will also work for getting rid of firebrats with the exception of heat.
 The warmer you make it, the better firebrats like it.
 By cooling the infested area to 60°F or lower, egg production of both species can be seriously slowed or even stopped.